-In the patrol works are individual investigation work that determines leakage with "leakage sound detection bar" (Fig.16) by putting to water meter on every house, acoustic investigation work that is conducted during the night when there is less traffic to identify point of leakage with electronic leakage detector (Fig.17) from the road surface etc.
+In the patrol works are individual investigation work that determines leakage with "leakage sound detection bar" (Fig.21) by putting to water meter on every house, acoustic investigation work that is conducted during the night when there is less traffic to identify point of leakage with electronic leakage detector (Fig.22) from the road surface.

-To determine the blocks to patrol, we take previous work history, leakage occurrence in the previous year, and residual number of lead service pipes into consideration.
+To determine the blocks to patrol, we take previous work history and leakage occurrence in the previous year into consideration.

-In addition to that, we consign administrative organizations (Tokyo Water Co., Ltd.) to conduct such individual investigation with time integral type leakage detector (Fig.21) replacing leakage sound detection bar on some blocks since FY2003.
+In addition to that, we consign administrative organizations (Tokyo Water Co., Ltd.) to conduct such individual investigation with time integral type leakage detector (Fig.26) replacing leakage sound detection bar on some blocks since FY2003.